 Townsville Cancer Centre

 Townsville Cancer Centre (TCC) is a tertiary regional cancer centre in North Queensland; providing comprehensive and multidisciplinary cancer services including Haematology and Bone Marrow transplantation, Medical Oncology, Palliative Care, Radiation Oncology, Radiation Therapy and nursing and Allied Health services.
-Research and training are integrated into core business in partnership with James Cook University, Australian Institute of Tropical Health and Medicine and other universities.
+Research, clinical trials and training are integrated into core business in partnership with James Cook University, Australian Institute of Tropical Health and Medicine and other universities.

 One of our goals is to contribute to closing the gap in clinical outcomes that exist between rural and Indigenous patients and their urban counterparts.
 We have been providing specialist cancer services closer to home for rural, remote and Indigenous communities using telehealth technologies, under the umbrella of the Townsville Hospital and Health Service.

 The Department of Medical Oncology provides a tertiary level service encompassing the following areas:

 - Drug treatments (cytotoxic chemotherapy, immunotherapy, targeted therapy, hormone therapy and other medical therapies) for patients with solid tumours.

 - Consultancy services to other departments of The Townsville Hospital and Health Service and primary care providers.